MinhPhan23/MinhPhan23.github.io/README.md

 - A working computer with Internet connection
 - A pupolar browser, Chrome is recommended
 - A GitHub account
-- A bit of vocabulary
+- A bit of technical vocabulary about Git
 - A Markdown resume

 ### Instruction